Notice regarding the quality of machine translation

 - in case of the sale of dogs and cats, a veterinary certificate.

-To go further Article L. 214-8 of the Rural Code and Marine Fisheries.
+For further information: Article L. 214-8 of the Rural Code and Marine Fisheries.

 Obligation to establish a health regulation with a veterinarian